OpsMx/standard-isd-gitops/upgrade/README.md

    - (Optional) Refer to [this](https://docs.google.com/document/d/1FgbvGeylTmWKBFKZNs2mMkKlkxHpyzPMEy5wJCaKSxk/edit) document if you want to enable the new Insights pages (Pipeline Insights and User Insights) added to ISD.
    - **DB Upgrade**:

-       Set the dbmigration enabled flag to
+       Set the `dbmigration enabled` flag to
-	   - true, if you are upgrading ISD from a version older than 4.0.4.1 (e.g. 4.0.3.1)
+	   - `true`, if you are upgrading ISD from a version older than 4.0.4.1 (e.g. 4.0.3.1)
-	   - false, if you are upgrading ISD from 4.0.4.1 or a newer version If dbmigration enaled is set to true, set the dbmigration versionFrom property to the ISD version in numeric (e.g. 4.0.3.1 or 4.0.4.2 or 4.0.4.3 ) you are currently running.
+	   - `false`, if you are upgrading ISD from 4.0.4.1 or a newer version.

+	   If `dbmigration enaled` is set to true, set the `dbmigration versionFrom` property to the ISD version in numeric (e.g. 4.0.3.1 or 4.0.4.2 or 4.0.4.3 ) you are currently running.

 	   Sample configuration for upgrade from ISD 4.0.3.1
        ```